-In addition, students are familiarized with methods and instruments of business fields as well as related fields such as Business Law, Economic Sociology, Business IT, Economics and Statistics.
+Students are familiarised with methods and instruments of business fields as well as related fields such as Business Law, Economic Sociology, Business IT, Economics and Statistics.
 Upon graduation, the former students are able to solve management problems independently and apply acquired method skills to solve economic problems.

-Furthermore, master programme students are prepared to extend their university education as part of a PhD degree course in business administration or business law subject.
+Furthermore, master's programme students are prepared to extend their university education as part of a PhD degree course in business administration or business law.

-During the intensification phase, the students can choose between majors (40 ECTS) and minors (20 ECTS), which means large or small specialisations, which are presented as course blocks of various subject areas.
-Students can either choose two majors (2 times 40 ECTS) or 1 major and 2 minors (40 ECTS + 2 times 20 ECTS).
+During the intensification phase, the students can choose between majors (40 ECTS credits) and minors (20 ECTS credits), which mean large or small specialisations, which are presented as course blocks of various subject areas.
+Students can either choose two majors (2 times 40 ECTS credits) or 1 major and 2 minors (40 ECTS credits + 2 times 20 ECTS credits).

-Moreover, students must complete electives to the extent of 8 ECTS and may even have the possibility to receive a credit to the maximum extent of 4 ECTS for internships.
+Moreover, students must complete electives to the extent of 8 ECTS credits and even have the possibility to receive a credit to the maximum extent of 4 ECTS credits for internships.

-At the end of the programme, the students must complete the master thesis module.
-This includes writing the master thesis, a discussion course (Konversatorium) and the completion of the master’s exam.
+At the end of the programme, the students must complete the master's thesis module.
+This includes writing the master's thesis, a discussion course (Konversatorium) and the completion of the master’s exam.

-By choosing majors and minors, students have the possibility to develop their scientific and professional profile individually and customize their study programme according to future career aspirations.
+By choosing majors and minors, students have the possibility to develop their scientific and professional profile individually and customise their study programme according to future career aspirations.

-The significantly simplified admission criteria enable bachelor graduates of non-economic study programmes to be admitted to the master programme Business Administration.
-In addition, the prerequisites for courses have been cancelled so that students can plan the progression of their studies independently.
+The significantly simplified admission criteria enable bachelor graduates of non-economic study programmes to be admitted to the master's programme Business Administration.
+In addition, the prerequisites for courses are few, so that students can plan the progression of their studies independently.

-The prerequisites for admission have been simplified significantly.
-The master programme Business Administration (Master BW) is now also accessible to bachelor graduates of other fields and other universities.
+The master's programme Business Administration (Master BW) is accessible to bachelor graduates of other fields and other universities.

-Aside from a bachelor degree, only business basics to the extent of 30 ECTS must be verified.
-Of these 30 ECTS at least 15 ECTS must be allocated to Business Administration, 3 ECTS to Mathematics, and 3 ECTS Statistics.
+Aside from a bachelor degree, only business basics to the extent of 30 ECTS credits must be verified.
+Of these 30 ECTS credits at least 15 ECTS credits must be allocated to Business Administration, 3 ECTS credits to Mathematics, and 3 ECTS credits of statistics.

-As the courses are held in English as well as German, proof of skills in both languages must be verified: level C1 for English and level B2 for German.
+As the courses are held in English as well as German, proof of skills in both languages must be verified: level B2 for English and C1 for German.

 Graduates of the Master BW are able to take over managerial agendas or work as skilled specialists in business administrative departments (Marketing, Production, Logistics, Purchasing/Distribution, Accounting, Controlling, etc.).
 Furthermore, they master necessary skills to be self-employed as entrepreneurs or consultants.